The Data Race Against The Pandemic, Together

 Overfitting when using high dimensional representations is an extremely common problem.
 For example, if you just take Word2Vec embeddings and input them into a fully connected Neural Net, the model will massively overfit the training set and have abysmal validation set performance.
 Fundamentally, our choice of an LSTM helps address the more fundamental overfitting issues one would experience with a native model architecture.

 To address overfitting while prototyping, we carefully monitored the difference in our training loss versus our validation loss.

 We took two main approaches to ameliorate overfitting during the prototyping phase.
 We tuned the training dropout of our Mirrored LSTM.
 We reduced the number of trainable parameters in the model.
 We applied regularization to the Fully Connected Neural Net Layer.
 Introducing further data distortion and sparsity to just the training dataset.

-At the pharmacies level, Ensemble Learning showed a better approximation.
+At the pharmacy level, Ensemble Learning showed a better approximation.
 Conversely, at the doctor’s level, the Prophet library returned the best model.
-In all cases, the new models were outperforming the previous results for weekly, monthly and quarterly predictions.
-In all the scenarios, accounting for national holidays in different regions of the world was successfully addressed in the forecast.
+In all cases, the new models were outperforming the previous results for weekly, monthly, and quarterly predictions.

 Improving your supply chain is one way to improve your bottom line with data insights.
 You can also use dynamic pricing models to boost profits.
 The good news is that you don’t have to buy hardware to achieve these ends.
 You just need high-end data skills and the knowledge to ask the right questions.
 Contact Blue Orange Digital today to untap the opportunities in your supply chain.